dpeerlab/p53-niche-dynamics/README.md

 ## Key insights from our work

-We found that tumor suppressive programs selectively target a rare subpopulation of progenitor-like premalignant cells during pancreatic cancer initiation.
-These cells orchestrate the formation of immune suppressive and fibrotic niches in the premalignant pancreas, resembling those of full-blown PDAC.
-Acute depletion of progenitor-like cells rapidly dismantles their associated niches, and is sufficient to delay the onset of pancreatic cancer.
-By capturing tumor suppression in action, our work places a precise cellular state at the center of key epigenetic and microenvironmental remodeling events that mediate the benign-to-malignant transition.
+We found that tumor suppressors preferentially target a rare subpopulation of premalignant epithelial cells that orchestrates the assembly of cancer-like niches during pancreatic tumor initiation.
+Physiological or pharmacological depletion of this epithelial state collapses their associated niches, blunting malignant transformation.

 ## Repository content